-The upgrade process is referred to as binding, because it changes the support model for SQL Server machine learning components to use the new Modern Lifecycle Policy.
-However, the upgrade does not change the support model for the SQL Server database.
+The process of upgrading the machine learning components is referred to as binding, because it changes the support model for SQL Server machine learning components to use the new Modern Software Lifecycle Policy.

-In general, this licensing system ensures that your data scientists will always be using the latest version of R. For more information about the terms of the Modern Lifecycle Policy, see Support Timeline for Microsoft R Server.
+In general, switching to the new licensing model ensures that your data scientists can always use the latest version of R or Python.
+For more information about the terms of the Modern Lifecycle Policy, see Support Timeline for Microsoft R Server.

 When you bind an instance, several things happen:

-- The R components associated with that instance will be automatically upgraded with each release, in lock-step with the R Server version that is current under the new Modern Lifecycle Policy.
+- The machine learning components associated with the instance are automatically upgraded with each release, in lock-step with the version that is current under the new Modern Lifecycle Policy.